Deja Vu (Post Malone song)

 "Deja Vu" is a song by American musician Post Malone featuring Canadian singer Justin Bieber.
-It was released through Republic Records as the fourth single from the former's debut studio album Stoney on September 9, 2016.
+It was released through Republic Records, as the fourth single from the former's debut studio album, Stoney (2016).
 The first collaboration between the two artists, they wrote the song alongside Matthew Tavares, Kaan Güneşberk, FKi 1st, Louis Bell, Carl Rosen, Julkeyz, and producers Frank Dukes and Vinylz.

+Upon its release, the single charted at number 75 on the Billboard Hot 100 in the United States.
+It also topped the New Zealand Heatseekers charts, and made charts in Canada, France, the Netherlands, Scotland, Switzerland, and the United Kingdom, peaking within the top 20 in Sweden.
+It would later be certified 2× Platinum in Australia, Canada, and New Zealand, and was certified Platinum in the United States.

 Background

 Before collaborating, Malone opened for Bieber on the Purpose World Tour, to support Bieber's fourth studio album, Purpose (2015), which led to the two artists developing a friendship.
 Malone was halfway through recording Stoney producer Frank Dukes played him an unfinished instrumental that he had come up with.
 In January 2016, Bieber visited Malone in the studio, in which he heard the beat and wanted to get on the song.
 Bieber immediately took to the beat and ended up recording his vocals, what would become the finished version of "Deja Vu" in the booth, with him and Malone going back and forth with ideas.
 After Bieber finished, Malone put the song together with the help of Bell and the others who were involved.
 Bell referred to the session as a high-pressure situation that "kept [him] on [his] toes" while he engineered and recorded the track.
 "Deja Vu" leaked online a day before its official release.